• Latest

 A URL SEO-friendly page can improve the page’s user experience and increase ranking.
 Well-optimized URLs include easy-to-read keywords but do not contain underscores and uppercase letters.
 Target 50 – 60 characters per URL.

-An easy way to check your page optimisation is using an on-page SEO checker.
+An easy way to check your page optimization is by using an on-page SEO checker.
 When you input your page’s URL, the checker runs an audit and gives you a detailed report on all on-site issues.

 An on-page SEO checker can show you the leading organic competitors for your chosen keywords, the page’s quality, and a list of all issues found, divided into passed checks, notices, warnings, and errors.